How To Create To-Do Lists In WordPress

 Complete To-Do Item Capability

-This setting allows the chosen capability to mark to-do items as completed or not completed.
+This setting enables the selected capability to mark to-do items as completed or not completed.

 Add To-Do Item Capability

-Here you can permit the selected capability to add new items.
+This setting permits the chosen capability to add new items.

 Edit To-Do Item Capability

-Here you can permit the chosen capability to edit existing to-do items.
+This permits the chosen capability to modify existing items.

 Assign To-Do Item Capability

-Here you can allow the chosen capability to delegate to-do items to individual users.
+This setting enables the chosen capability to assign items to individual users.

 View All Assigned Tasks Capability

-Here you can enable the selected capability to view all tasks even if “Show Each User Only Their Assigned Tasks” is set to ‘Yes’.
+This allows the chosen capability to view all tasks even if “Show Each User Only Their Assigned Tasks” is set to ‘Yes’.

 Delete To-Do Item Capability

-Here you can enable the chosen capability to delete individual items.
+This option permits the selected capability to delete individual to-do items.

 Delete All To-Do Items Capability

-Here you can allow the selected capability to purge all the completed to-do items.
+Here you can permit the selected capability to purge all the completed items.

 Add Categories Capability